Could Painful Intimacy: When Physical Closeness Starts Feeling Stressful Be About More Than Physical Pain?

 The issue becomes especially important when it is no longer occasional and begins changing the emotional tone of the relationship.
 If a person starts feeling anxious before closeness even begins, if the couple begins avoiding the topic, or if tenderness now feels complicated by fear, the issue deserves serious attention.

-That is where intimacy counselling becomes relevant.
-Instead of reducing the issue to a simple physical problem or a personal failing, it helps bring together the emotional, relational, physical, and psychological sides of what is happening.
+That is where support for physical discomfort around intimacy becomes relevant from the relationship side.
+Instead of reducing the issue to a simple physical problem or a personal failing, the focus becomes understanding how the physical, emotional, relational, and psychological layers may be interacting.

 Pain Can Be Physical, Emotional, or Both at the Same Time